janymuong/alx-low_level_programming/0x09-static_libraries/README.md

 }
 ```

-The library can be used this way with the following commands(compiling and running the target program): ```gcc -std=gnu89 main.c -L. -lmy -o quote && ./quote```
+The way you'd use the library is this - with the following commands(compiling and running the target program): ```gcc -std=gnu89 main.c -L. -lmy -o quote && ./quote```